deta/space-docs/src/pages/docs/en/quickstart-guides/go.md

 space push
 ```

-This will validate your Spacefile, then package and upload your source code to the Space build pipeline, and stream logs of the whole process on your terminal.
-Once the build process is complete, the builder instance will be updated and the CLI will return the link to the Builder instance.
-Open it in your browser and you got your app running on Space.
+This will validate your Spacefile, package and upload your source code to the Space build pipeline, and stream logs of the whole process on your terminal.
+Once the build process is complete, your [Builder Instance](https://deta.space/docs/en/basics/revisions#testing-changes).
+Open it in your browser to test and use a live copy of your app on the internet.

 > 💡 You can use `space push --open` to open the builder instance in your browser after successful deployment and update of the builder instance.